 Setting vacation rental rates

 Setting the right rate for your vacation rental can be a stressful and confusing ordeal.
 You don’t want to charge too much, but you also don’t want to charge too little.
 You want a comfortable amount that you can safely charge to those coming and going from the rental.
+Your vacation rental business needs to be supported by a relevant income.

 There are consequences to how you set your rate for your rental.
 If you set it too high then the rental might not have anyone that can afford to stay there or their expectations of the rental might be much higher than you can deliver, depending on how high the rate is.